Fatty Liver – What Your Doctor Does Not Know

 The diet needs to be based on plenty of vegetables along with protein such as seafood, poultry, eggs, cheese, plain yogurt and meat (preferably grass-fed).
 Fruit, nuts, seeds, legumes and healthy fats should also be included in the diet.

 To support your liver function, I recommend Livatone Plus which has a proven track record as a liver protector and restorer.
 This means it helps liver cells to repair themselves and this hastens the reversal of fatty liver.
 Livatone Plus also improves the fat burning functions of the liver.
 Livatone Plus is the world’s leading liver formula and has been used for over 20 years by holistic doctors and naturopaths.
 Livatone Plus was formulated by Dr Cabot and her team of medical doctors and naturopaths.
+Selenium is very important for those with liver inflammation due to infections.
+A number of infections can adversely affect the liver and cause fat accumulation; these include hepatitis, mononucleosis and cytomegalovirus.

-The Liver is the General of the Army of the Body
+The liver is the General of the Army of the body

 Your liver is the largest and hardest working organ in your body!
 It performs thousands of functions every minute of every day to keep you alive.
 It is not normal to have a fatty liver and it is important to reverse it.
 You will see huge improvements in your health within several months as the liver responds quickly to nutritional medicine.